opencanarias/taple-docsite/docs/discover/subjects.md

 :::

 ## Ownership model
 Any subject has a single owner, this being the only participant in the network that can make effective modifications to the subject, i.e., enter events in the micro-ledger.
-However, other participants can generate event requests.
-These event requests are signed by the invoker and sent to the owner of the subject.
+However, other participants, the issuers, can generate event requests.
+These event requests are signed by the issuer and sent to the owner of the subject.

 :::info

-To learn more about invokers visit the [Event Life Cycle](./event-life-cycle.md#event-request) page.
+To learn more about issuers visit the [Event Life Cycle](./event-life-cycle.md#event-request) page.

 :::
 <!--